thosgood/this-weeks-finds/markdown/101-151/week109.md

 to work.
 First, there was - and is! - no experimental evidence that wormholes exist, virtual or otherwise.
-The main reason for believing in virtual wormholes was the quantum-mechanical idea that "whatever is not forbidden is required"\... an idea which must be taken with a grain of salt.
+The main reason for believing in virtual wormholes was the quantum-mechanical idea that "whatever is not forbidden is required"... an idea which must be taken with a grain of salt.
 Second, there was no mathematical model of "spacetime foam" or "virtual wormholes".
 It was just a vague notion.